suitlaboratory/suitlaboratory.github.io/_pages/about.md

   <!--- **Undergrads**
   + Suian Zhou (2023 Fall - present), ShanghaiTech University-->
 - **Alumni**
+  + S. Cui (2021 - 2026), Currently an Engineer at Moga Technology Co.
+Ltd.
+  + H. Zhu (2020 - 2026), Currently a Senior Executive at a Start-up Company (北京芯现像).
   + Y. Huang (2022 - 2025), Currently an Engineer at Chinese Academy of Sciences.
   + T. Liang (2022 - 2025), Currently an Engineer at China Telecom.
   + Y. Yang (2022 - 2025), Currently an Engineer at BYD.